yangccuc/yangccuc.github.io/_pages/about.md

   }
 </style>

 Hi!
-My name is Gabriel Pensamiento and I am a fourth-year Ph.D.
-Candidate in Business Analytics and Operations at the [University of Pittsburgh Joseph M. Katz Graduate School of Business](https://business.pitt.edu/) under the advice of Professor [León Valdés](https://www.leonvaldes.com/). **I am currently on the 2024-2025 academic job market, expecting to graduate by June 2025**.
+I am Gabriel Pensamiento, a fifth-year Ph.D.
+Candidate in Business Analytics and Operations at the [University of Pittsburgh Joseph M. Katz Graduate School of Business](https://business.pitt.edu/), under the advice of Professor [León Valdés](https://www.leonvaldes.com/).
+I am currently in the 2024-2025 academic job market and expect to graduate by June 2025.

-My research focuses on **Socially Responsible** and **Behavioral Operations** topics such as improving the social responsibility practices of suppliers both through auditing and training and better understanding volunteers' experiences in a non for profit context.
-I do so mostly through controlled experiments that allow me to study mechanisms effects.
-I believe better understanding these practices requires both a game-theoretic and a behavioral perspective and hope to contribute to more socially resposible business practices through my research endeavors.

-I have lived and maintain ties with people in Guatemala (where I was born and did my undergraduate), Mexico (where I started my academic career at [IPADE Business School](https://www.ipadebusinessschool.com/), and the US (particularly Pittsburgh, where I have lived all my married life and my PhD).
-I look forward to maintaining these ties and bridging different communities together.
+In my research, I conduct controlled experiments combining game-theoretic and behavioral perspectives to promote socially responsible business practices.
+In particular, my research focuses on **Socially Responsible** and **Behavioral Operations**  topics, exploring how auditing and training improve supplier practices and how volunteers’ first experiences shape their continuation at non-profits.

+Before moving to Pittsburgh to start my PhD, I studied Industrial Engineering at Universidad del Istmo in Guatemala City.
+After that, I began my academic career at [IPADE Business School](https://www.ipadebusinessschool.com/) in Mexico City.
+I believe in the importance of international collaborations and near-shoring and look forward to bridging research between the US and Latin America throughout my academic career.

+In my free time, I enjoy board games (ranging from family-friendly Catan to more complex GMT games), reading (mostly science fiction, high fantasy, or historical novels), and walking outdoors (from a relaxed Pokemon Go hunt with my wife to hiking in the area with friends).

 <img src="https://gpensamiento.github.io/images/GabrielyDulce.jpg" alt="Gabriel Pensamiento" class="about-image">